-Subject to the express provisions of any Drought Plan or other system of reduction or rationing approved by the District, irrigators and other users may be permitted to share or otherwise reallocate water delivered by the District,
+In the event the District implements a Drought Plan or any other system of reduction or rationing, irrigators and Other Users may be permitted to share or otherwise reallocate water delivered by the District, subject to the express provisions of the Drought Plan or other system of reduction or rationing.

-Except as authorized in any Drought Plan or other system of reduction or rationing as expressly approved by the District, irrigators and other users will not be permitted to pool and/or transfer any of the water provided to them.
+Except as authorized in any approved Drought Plan, other system of reduction or rationing or as otherwise expressly approved by the District, irrigators and Other Users will not be permitted to pool and/or transfer any of the water provided to them.